Nebrix/Pegasus/README.md

 - Hash Ident: Identifies the hash.
 - Hash: Generates hash value.
 - Server (server): creates a server on localhost that be connected by telnet or ncat.
+- Pegasus edit (edit): run the inline text editor

 ## Future Updates

 We are continuously improving Pegasus and working on exciting new features:

-- Working on implemting an inline text editor for custom scripting language
+- Working on implemting an inline text editor :heavy_check_mark:
-- Working on custom scripting language network specific projects
 - Working on implemting an inline chat room for connection on same network connection :heavy_check_mark:

 ## Contribution